How to Use Numbers in a Resume to Describe Your Achievements

 Example: Found innovative solutions and achieved goals in project management during 2008-2012 financial crisis.

-Example: Implemented retail marketing plans for 3 years for two Fortune 500 corporations.
+Example: Implemented retail marketing plans for three years for two Fortune 500 corporations.

 Example: Managed finances from $1.5M to $20M for several organizations.

 Percentages are one of the best ways to show results and impact.
 Don't worry if your annual service group growth was only 7%.
-Show it anyway, because the vast majority of candidates will only write about duties and responsibilities.
-The small growth you achieved is still a benefit and a result.
+Show it in any case, because the vast majority of candidates will just write about duties and responsibilities.
+The small increase you achieved is still a good result.

-Example: Improved UI of 6 websites, which decreased average processing time by 14%.
+Example: Improved the UI of six websites, which decreased the average processing time by 14%.